cisco/mindmeld/docs/source/userguide/kb.rst

 	>>> from mmworkbench.components import QuestionAnswerer
 	>>> qa = QuestionAnswerer(app_path='my_app')
 	>>> s = qa.build_search()
-	>>> s = s.filter(field='price', lte=25)
+	>>> results = s.filter(field='price', lte=25).execute()

-Note that the range filters are only valid for number and date knowledge base fields.
+.. note:: Note that the range filters are only valid for number and date knowledge base fields.

 Sort
 ''''

 ``sort()`` API can be used to add custom sort criteria for a knowledge base search.
-To define a custom sort criteria a knowledge base field, sorting types (``asc``, ``desc``, or ``distance``) and origin location for sorting by distance.

 Custom sort can only be used with number, date and location knowledge base fields.
 For number and date fields the sort type can simply be either ``asc`` or ``desc`` to determine sort order.
-Some example use cases are finding most popular items, cheapest items and most recently released items and etc.
+Some example use cases are finding most popular items, most recently released items and etc.

 .. code:: python
 	>>> from mmworkbench.components import QuestionAnswerer
 	>>> qa = QuestionAnswerer(app_path='my_app')
 	>>> s = qa.build_search()
-	>>> s = s.sort(field='popularity', type='desc')
+	>>> results = s.query(name='pork and shrimp').sort(field='popularity', type='desc').execute()

+The sort score is combined with text relevance score when available.
+In the example above the score used for final ranking is a blend of text relevance score from text query and popularity sort score.

-As mentioned in previous section the requirement of sorting by distance is also very common in many applications.
+As mentioned in previous section the requirement of sorting by distance is fairly common in many applications.
 The sort by distance criteria can be applied to knowledge base location field by specifying the field name with the sort type ``distance`` and sort location parameter to indicate the origin location.

 .. code:: python
 	>>> from mmworkbench.components import QuestionAnswerer
 	>>> qa = QuestionAnswerer(app_path='my_app')
 	>>> s = qa.build_search()
-	>>> s = s.sort(field='location', type='distance', location='37.77,122.41')
+	>>> results = s.sort(field='location', type='distance', location='37.77,122.41').execute()

 When to use Basic Search vs Advanced Search?
 `````````````````````````````````````````````